snakemake/snakemake/docs/snakefiles/configuration.rst

 Standard Configuration
 ----------------------

-Since version 3.1, Snakemake directly supports the configuration of your workflow.
+Snakemake directly supports the configuration of your workflow.
 A configuration is provided as a JSON or YAML file and can be loaded with:

 .. code-block:: python